TorontoDataScientistsWithoutBorders/TorontoDataScientistsWithoutBorders.github.io/SessionalTalks.md

 We are a group of data scientists based in Toronto that are trying to hack to make the world better, if you would like to be one!

-### We host publicly accessible sessional talks on machine learning / data science methodologies
+Among other things, we host publicly accessible sessional talks on machine learning / data science methodologies:

-May 30, 2016: Bayesian Regression
+* May 30, 2016: Bayesian Regression

+### Contact us

 Email to ask to join or more

-### Contact us

 [datascientistswithoutbordersto@gmail.com](mailto:datascientistswithoutbordersto@gmail.com)